nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication-sign-in.md

   ...
 };
 ```

+- Also note in the code above that the received access token is saved in
+  localStorage using AuthService.
+Create a file at
+  `/src/services/AuthService.ts` and add the `setAccessToken` method to it to
+  save the access token.
+Look at accelerated-news for details.

 - Finally, add a `useEffect` to the SignIn component to monitor `authState` and
   if a user is present, redirect to `/accounts`.
 See below: